-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 - 1. Expresses its confidence in Council staff to review the refurbishment of the Dawn Fraser Baths at Balmain and identify by a report to Council any inadequacies in the process, and - 2.
-Requests that Clr Darcy Byrne write to the Office of the NSW Auditor-General withdrawing his referral of Inner West Council to the office of the Auditor-General.
+Requests that CIr Darcy Byrne write to the Office of the NSW Auditor-General withdrawing his referral of Inner West Council to the office of the Auditor-General.